 If you ask me, the combo of brown butter with green beans is pretty much perfection.
 And, although it sounds fancy, it’s sooo easy to execute.
 Served alongside my creamy four cheese macaroni and soy pepper beef tenderloin, your holiday feast has never been so tasty!

 Push the easy button!
 I like to use pre-packaged trimmed and ready-to-use green beans for my holiday cooking.
 But, if you’ve got the time (or little helpers to assist), save some $$ and buy them in bulk.

 When you’re about 30 minutes out from serving your dinner, start cooking the beans.
 In an extra large skillet preheated to medium heat, add 2 tablespoons each of oil and butter.
-Allow the butter to melt, then add in the green beans along with a good sprinkling of salt.
+Allow the butter to melt, then add 1 pound of trimmed green beans along with a good sprinkling of salt.
 I also added a dash of an Italian herb blend… but that’s totally optional!

 Cover partially and continue to cook the beans.
 Turn the beans to coat in the butter and oil, occasionally, about every 5-7 minutes.
 Reduce the heat to medium low if the beans start browning before 15 minutes.